fredgibbs/fredgibbs.github.io/courses/food-technology-society/index.md

 - Midterm ad analysis (~800 words) as explained on the schedule.
 (15 points)

 - Final essay (~1200 words): Make an argument for the three most significant changes in food due to technology.
-You can only pick three as the MOST important, but you should mention lots of important factors to show what you've learned in the course We'll look at examples and prepare for this important exercise ahead of time.
+You can only pick three as the MOST important, but you should mention lots of important factors that go along with those to show what you've learned in the course We'll look at examples and prepare for this important exercise ahead of time.
 (20 points)

 ### Submission Policies
 - You can resubmit all assignments within one week of getting them back for re-grading.
 You get about the average between the two grades.
-This is a safety net, but not something you should plan on using.
+This is a safety net, not something you should plan on using.

 - Late work is not accepted unless due to a medical emergency.
 You can submit work per the resubmission policy to avoid getting a 0 for the assignment.